Audio-Driven Reinforcement Learning for Head-Orientation in Naturalistic Environments: Audio-driven reinforcement learning approach

 \subsection{Evaluation procedure}

-We evaluated the trained agents on 192 episodes which were generated with an independent set of talkers.
-We report success rate (percentage of episodes in which the agent successfully oriented towards the talker location), Chebyshev distance at the end of each episode (that is, the number of actions needed to reduce the orientation deviation to zero), and episode length (that is, the average number of actions).
+We evaluated trained agents on 192 episodes which were generated with an independent set of talkers.
+We report success rate (percentage of episodes in which the agent successfully oriented towards the talker location), remaining Chebyshev distance (that is, the minimum number of actions still needed to reduce the orientation deviation to zero), and episode length (that is, the average number of actions).
 The performance of trained agents was compared to the performance of an agent behaving at random.